Social Justice Projects

 Social justice and tikkun olam (repairing the world) are central to our community.

 Our community has always tried to infuse tzedek, righteous work that ends the ills of society, and tzedakah, righteous acts of kindness–the two pillars for tikkun olam–into all that we do.
-The specific projects that we engage in change with the times.
-This year, Rabbi Saks attended on the Truth, Justice, and Reconciliation seminar in Montgomery and Selma, Alabama, sponsored by the Central Conference of American Rabbis (CCAR).
+The specific projects that we engage in change with the times. in 2019, Rabbi Saks attended the Truth, Justice, and Reconciliation seminar in Montgomery and Selma, Alabama, sponsored by the Central Conference of American Rabbis (CCAR).
 We hope to offer programs on the topic of racial and social justice throughout the year.
 One such program is our ongoing drop-in book group; read more about it here.
-We were also pleased to welcome Dr. Marc Dollinger as our scholar in residence this fall.
+We were also pleased to welcome Dr. Marc Dollinger as our scholar in residence.
 Read more about his work and presentations here.

 To request congregational participation in social action and social justice initiatives, please email tikkunolam @ bethaam.org or admin @ bethaam.org.